Businesses that publish infographics have 12% greater traffic volume

 - Sharing – Infographics can spread virally and build brand recognition and online authority.

-- Social – Infographics are incredible social content that’s easily shareable on every social media platform (including animating them and producing a video out of them).
+- Social – Infographics are incredible social content that’s easily shareable on every social media platform (including animating and producing a video out of them).

 - Evergreen – Infographics often provide that can be repromoted month over month and sometimes year over year.